 Student Veterans are older, they often have family responsibilities, many are adjusting from recent combat, and they have been away from a formal academic setting.
 They often come with government financial support, but that is inadequate to cover their expenses.
 We honor those who have served.
 We have made progress in understanding the special challenges faced by our student veterans and we know that we need to do more.

 William & Mary recognizes the unique value and needs of our student veterans and the opportunities to be even more veteran-friendly.
-The creation of the Office for Student Veteran Engagement is part of broader efforts to promote leadership in public service, including initiatives with the military and intelligence communities.
+The Office for Student Veteran Engagement is part of broader efforts to promote leadership in public service, including initiatives with the military and intelligence communities.

-The Office of Student Veteran Engagement will support veteran students in a variety of ways.
+The Office of Student Veteran Engagement supports veteran students in a variety of ways.
 From bolstering the efforts of veteran student organizations, connecting veterans with resources on and off-campus to helping with applications, GI bill benefits, transferability of courses and other support services.
-The office will assist in finding internship and employment opportunities, as well as, coordinate initiatives across all schools and programs, work to expand veteran enrollment, and seek support for those and other university veteran programs.
-The office will mobilize the largely untapped potential of external support for those efforts.
+The staff assist in finding internship and employment opportunities, as well as, coordinate initiatives across all schools and programs, work to expand veteran enrollment, and seek support for those and other university veteran programs.

-Charlie Foster, U.S. Marine Corps veteran, and William & Mary graduate, has been selected as William & Mary’s inaugural director of the Office of Student Veteran Engagement.
+Charlie Foster, U.S. Marine Corps veteran, and William & Mary graduate, serves as William & Mary’s director of the Office of Student Veteran Engagement.
 Foster most recently served as Veteran Liaison for the Troops to Teachers Virginia Center, while also serving as Co-chair for William & Mary’s Military and Veteran Affairs Working Group.